 General Average Coverage – is when you transport goods by sea, and you share responsibility for the boat and all the cargo with the shipowner and the other cargo owners.

 Warehouse to Warehouse Coverage – ensures your shipment from the moment it leaves the seller’s warehouse until it reaches the final destination warehouse.
-If you don’t get this type, then your shipment is only protected with its on board the cargo ship.
+If you don’t get this type, then they only protect your shipment with its onboard the cargo ship.

 Insurance pays to repair or replace the cargo whether or not the carrier is found liable.

 Be sure to do your due diligence when it comes to freight insurance.
-Freight Insurance does not provide protection against all losses.
+Freight insurance does not provide protection against all losses.
 You need to ask the questions of your carrier provider and be sure that there are no gaps in insurance coverage.
-Working closely with a performance shipping company will help you ensure that your shipments are protected while in transit.
+Working closely with a performance shipping company will help you ensure that it protects your shipments while in transit.